Prospective Applicants - General

 How long is the program?

 The Executive MBA is a 22-month program, with classes held every other weekend or once a month (Fridays and Saturdays) on campus.
 There are three residential components during the program: a required opening residential, an optional 1-week Elective Block in August and a required field study residential in your second year.
-Download a sample calendar of EMBA Class of 2024 Year 1.
+View the standard program of study.

 How is the EMBA program different from other MBA programs offered by UCLA?